joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

 When I encrypted a 1.3GB folder of images, it fluctuated significantly - between 3MB/s to around 25MB/s - on average it seemed to stay around 15 to 25MB/s.
 It took about a minute and a half to encrypt which I think is a very decent time.

-*The fluctuation was probably due to a high number of small files, which results in more time spent changing in-between files.
-This is expected behaviour.*
+*The fluctuation was probably due to a high number of small files, which results in more time spent changing in-between files.*

 **Q5: How useful was the search function (out of 10)?**